Mwajiduddin/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <h3>Step 2: Downloading and running Wireshark in Windows 10 VM</h3>

-Once the VMs have been made, we are going to log into our Windows 10 VM by way of Remote Desktop Connection.
+Once the VMs are made, we are going to log into our Windows 10 VM by way of Remote Desktop Connection.
 To do this we first need the public IP address for the Windows 10 VM and this can be found by going into "Virtual machines" in Azure, selecting the Windows machine and copying the IP address.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b06.png" />